 In the second case, you must schedule one-on-one sales discussions with such leads.
 If their number is large, you can persuade them to answer questions in a survey.
 Ask them what features they would want to see in "ideal scenarios".
-Be prepared to offer them any customized plans, if the regular plans don’t suit them.
+Be prepared to offer them any customized plans if the regular plans don’t suit them.

-In any case, the better way to talk about differentiators is focusing on downsides of not using your products.
+In any case, the better way to talk about differentiators is focusing on the downsides of not using your products.
 In the case of using your competitor’s weaknesses against them, you must use “ghosting” techniques without directly mentioning the competitors.

-You may even mention how your product performs better than other products by specific companies, but do it in a very matter-of-fact manner.
+You may even mention how your product performs better than other products offered by specific companies, but do it in a very matter-of-fact manner.
 Never talk your competitors down; it is considered very distasteful.
 It doesn’t convert well either.

 Often when leads are in the closing stages of the purchase, they need a reassurance that they are working with the right people.

 During the Authority campaign, we aim to provide the same in the closing stages of sales.
 This is done by sharing any of the following pieces of content:

 The kind of subscribers receiving this campaign are very close to purchasing from you, but they have not made a decision yet.
 Price may not be an issue for these subscribers, they just need a reassurance that they are purchasing the right product.

 This email campaign is designed to project your brand's authority.
 Thus, it tries to persuade leads to cross the line and start buying from you.

 This is also an “end-of-funnel” campaign like the Authority campaign.
 This is for leads not converting due to your product being at a higher price point than their budget.
 All the leads who have engaged with your brand during your previous lead nurturing campaigns but are yet to make a purchase will get these emails.